pointbar/contribs/contributions/walace.md

+i# All That
+BY DAVID FOSTER WALLACE

-nce when I was a little boy I received as a gift a toy cement mixer.
+Once when I was a little boy I received as a gift a toy cement mixer.
 It was made of wood except for its wheels—axles—which, as I remember, were thin metal rods.
 I’m ninety per cent sure it was a Christmas gift.
 I liked it the same way a boy that age likes toy dump trucks, ambulances, tractor-trailers, and whatnot.
 There are little boys who like trains and little boys who like vehicles—I liked the latter.

 ![cement mixer toy](/packages/contribution/public/all_that_cement_mixer.png)